 Cookies and Cream Cookies

 Cookies and cream started out as an ice cream flavor where someone crushed some Oreo cookies into a bowl of ice cream.
 Since that time, you can find the classic cookies and cream flavor combination in candy bars, candy bark, and even Oreo cookies came back with cookies and cream flavored cookies🤷🏻♀️.
 Anyway, this cookie blends white chocolate with crumbs of Oreo cookies to give you that classic sweet taste.
+I also have a Cookies and Cream Fudge and Frosted Cookies and Cream Milkshake Cookies recipe you might love.

 I used white chocolate chips in my recipe, but there are other options out there when it comes to white chocolate.
 White chocolate contains only cocoa butter, no cocoa solids, which gives it the light color.
 But, there is no doubt that it adds sweetness to any dessert.
 There is also no doubt that white chocolate comes in many names and forms.
 So, which one do you choose for your recipe when it calls for white chocolate?